rdkcentral/rdkb-halif-emmc/docs/pages/eMMCHalSpec.md

 - `CcspHalEmmcGetHealthInfo`
 - `CcspHalEmmcGetDeviceInfo`

-Third party vendors will implement appropriately to meet operational requirements.
 This interface is expected to block if the hardware is not ready.

 ## Theory of operation